BelYar-Olegson/STRANGER-CODES/README.md

 # STRANGER-CODES
-My first "Rep", where I began to study and practice in development.
+My first "Rep", where I began to study and practice in WEB development.